 Results

 To ensure that participants were able to perform the task, we computed mean detection accuracy across all trials (M = 0.70, SD = 0.46), which was above a 0.5 chance level (t(32) = 10.19, p < 0.001).
-We also calculated mean accuracy for each ordinal position, word, and target syllable.
-(See Supplementary Materials.)
-We observed that certain syllables were detected less often than others, suggesting some unwanted variability in the stimuli (notably for syllables ro, za, be, and mi).
-(Table S1, Fig. S1) In the following section, we describe a control carried out to ensure that stimulus-specific effects did not drive our main finding.
+We also calculated subject-wise mean accuracy for each ordinal position, word, and target syllable.
+Since we observed significant differences for these factors, we carried out two controls to ensure that differences in the number of observations for ordinal position and any unwanted variability in the stimuli did not drive our main findings.
+(See Supplementary Materials; Table S1, Fig. S1a.)

 Ordinal Position Modulates Reaction Time